DorienHuijser/cd2-survey/README.md

 5. For each cohort, put the data from the Category rankinkg question in a flat, usable format.
 6. For each cohort, combine the procesed data from the Keywords and Category ranking questions into one processed datafile.
 These can be found in `data/processed`

+## Dependencies
+Dependencies used can be found in the `renv.lock` file.

 ## Installation
 Feel free to reuse this code by <a href="https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository" target="_blank">cloning the repository</a>.
 Warning: you will most likely have to adapt the code tremendously, since the code is currently tailored towards this specific use case.

-## Running the code
+## Usage
+The code is located in the `CD2-vocabularies-survey-v1.1.Rmd` file located in the `docs` folder.
 You need the following to run the code:
 - R or R Studio
-- The raw datafile
+- The raw datafile (not included in this public repository)
-- The instrument number files as used during the survey
+- The instrument number files as used during the survey (located in `docs/instrumentnrs`)

 All relevant files are read in by the code.
 Because the code is R Markdown, you can find a lot of explanation about how the code works in there as well.

 ## License
 This project is licensed under the terms of the [MIT License](/LICENSE.md)

-## Contact
+## Contributing and contact
-Please email <a href="https://www.uu.nl/staff/DCHuijser" target="_blank">Dorien Huijser</a> for comments or questions about this code.
-Alternatively, open an issue or a Pull Request in this repository!
+To contribute, feel free to open an issue or a pull request in this repository.
+Alternatively, you can email <a href="https://www.uu.nl/staff/DCHuijser" target="_blank">Dorien Huijser</a> for comments or questions.